 - Lay out the sheet.
 Spread the sheet on a flat surface, fitted corners up.

 - Fold in half and tuck in corners.
 Fold sheet in half horizontally, tucking the fitted top corners into the fitted bottom corners.

 - Fold to desired size.

 Did you even know there was a right way to do this?
-Turns out, once you learn the t-shirt folding process, you'll shave minutes off your laundry routine, maybe even a full hour by year's end.
-But it's probably not the time-saving that'll make you want to learn this technique; it's that the inside of your t-shirt drawer will look like a display shelf at the Gap.
-Check out the videos to learn this positively magical technique.
+Turns out that once you learn the T-shirt folding process, you'll shave minutes off your laundry routine, maybe even a full hour by year's end.
+But it's probably not the time-saving that'll make you want to learn this technique; it's that the inside of your T-shirt drawer will look like a display shelf at the Gap.
+Check out the video to learn this positively magical technique.

 Did you know that the special way they fold an American flag at ceremonies and funerals was created and reserved for only the American flag?
 Though it may seem commonplace, it actually has quite a bit of meaning behind it:

 From the 1938 book by James Moss entitled "The Flag of our United States":